sirkibsirkib/seaso/README.md

 ```
 cargo test --release -- --nocapture
 ```
-Note that this currently only tests whether the program was executable, i.e., undeclared domains and broken seals do not prevent passing.
+Note that this tests whether the program was successfully parsed and executed.
+Success does not imply there are no warnings for use of undeclared domains or broken seals.

-If working as intended, you should see output beginning with the following:
+If working as intended, you should see the following output:
 ```
 running 1 test
 pass ./example_programs\features\ascription.seaso